 (vi) do not use the same password for other websites or services;

-(viii) disable your internet browser’s function to store your password for you.
+(viii) disable your internet browser’s password storage function.

 (i) do not allow anyone to keep, use or tamper with your SMS OTP;

-(iii report if your mobile phone registered to receive SMS OTP is lost or stolen
+(iii) report if your mobile phone registered to receive SMS OTP is lost or stolen immediately.

-5. Precautions to make your computer more secure
+5. Precautions to make your devices/computer more secure

 (i) log out of the Service when you have finished your session;

-(xi) ensure that when logging in to the Service, a new browser window opens and a security icon that look like a lock or key appears at the bottom of your screen;
+(xii) ensure that when logging in to the Service, a new browser window opens and a security icon that look like a lock or key appears at the bottom of your screen; and

 (i) access the Service from public computer terminals like internet cafes, or any other computer which you are not certain is secure;